nara-kang/nara-kang.github.io/index.md

  support redistribution?
 How do such preferences vary by institutional contexts?;
- (2) when the working class is divided into two groups, labor market insiders with job security and labor market outsiders without it, under what conditions labor market outsiders support radical right parties?; and, (3) why elderly poverty does not translate into preferences for redistribution?
+ (2) when the working class is divided into two groups, labor market insiders with job security and labor market outsiders without it, under what conditions the heterogeneity within the working class affects support for radical right parties?; and, (3) why elderly poverty does not translate into preferences for redistribution?

 <p>